 But, you also need to interpret your findings, synthesizing your collected data into your team’s cumulative knowledge to inform their efforts moving forward.

-This is why your team needs to have a in place.
+This is why your team needs to have a solid knowledge management plan in place.

-Using as the backbone of your knowledge management strategy, you can easily store and retrieve important qualitative data — and can just as easily document your important findings for the rest of your team.
+Using knowledge base software as the backbone of your knowledge management strategy, you can easily store and retrieve important qualitative data — and can just as easily document your important findings for the rest of your team.

 That way, your customer-facing teams will always know exactly what to do to convert your new prospects and keep your audience members headed to their next purchase.